brollin/nextjs/modules/health/healthStory.md

 This is what happened to me: a chronic state of emotional distress led to the chronic manifestation of physical symptoms.

-It has happened to many people it turns out, and if you just for fun put aside any skepticism and take my claims as true, it might just connect a lot of dots.
+It has happened to many people it turns out, and if you just for fun put aside any skepticism and entertain my claims as true, it might just connect a lot of dots.
 There have been so many stories of people experiencing miraculous cures from methods considered dubious by the western medical community.
 But if we just said that emotional distress can cause physical symptoms, and if what underlies those "dubious" methods is some kind of process that affects the patient